prographon/graphics-developer-roadmap/README.md

 ### Starting point

 One of the easiest way to touch graphics programming without dealing with real graphic APIs is to write a software rasterizer/raytracer.
-[Ssloy's tutorials](https://github.com/ssloy/tinyrenderer/wiki) contain two very well explained tutorials: [tinyraytracer](https://github.com/ssloy/tinyraytracer/wiki) and [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).
+[Ssloy's tutorials](https://github.com/ssloy/tinyrenderer/wiki) contain two very well written tutorials: [tinyraytracer](https://github.com/ssloy/tinyraytracer/wiki) and [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).
 You can go through them first and get a good insight on how raytracing and graphic API implementation works, without even touching a real GPU.

 ### WIP